Skip to main

 Virtual Judging Criteria

 All Mission Folders are scored by Virtual Judges from across the world. eCYBERMISSION Virtual Judges are educators, STEM professionals, post-secondary students or military service members who value making an impact on the lives of students.
-They use rubrics provided by eCYBERMISSION to score each Mission Folder.
+They use rubrics provided by eCYBERMISSION (linked above) to score each Mission Folder.
 All Mission Folders will be scored up to three times by Virtual Judges.
 Once Regional Judging (Phase 2) and Virtual Judging are complete, all teams will have access to their Mission Folder score and can read comments from the Virtual Judges.

 Virtual Judging scores are based on the following three judging criteria: